sihongho/sihongho.github.io/_projects/project_tits.md

 Our DRO method outperforms the non-robust method because it considers both supply and demand uncertainties when making EV balancing decisions.
 The DRO problem formulation, uncertainty set construction based on data and equivalent convex optimization form derivation procedures are all designed carefully to solve the challenge in a computationally tractable way.
 In contrast, the baseline methods in the literature either do not consider model uncertainties such as the non-robust methods, or only consider one type of uncertainty such as the robust optimization method with the demand uncertainty.

-`You may also be interested in our related publications on IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) and ACM Transactions on Cyber-Physical Systems (TCPS):`
+`You may also be interested in our related publications on IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), AI4ABM Workshop at the International Conference on Learning Representations (ICLR) 2023 and ACM Transactions on Cyber-Physical Systems (TCPS):`

 <div class="publications">

 {% bibliography -f papers -q @*[key=he2020data]* %}

-{% bibliography -f papers -q @*[key=he2022robust]* %}
+{% bibliography -f papers -q @*[key=he2022robust_ai4abm]* %}

 {% bibliography -f papers -q @*[key=miao2021data]* %}
 </div>